farzingkh/EigenFlow/README.md

 int const STEPS = 10000;
 ```

-Use nn.spaceholders for constants and nn.variables for learnable variables, see the main.cpp for example:
+**Use nn.spaceholders for constants and nn.variables for learnable variables**, see the main.cpp for example:

 (Use ```long double``` if you want to check the gradient calculations numerically.)